 and here the partial postally used set

 The inscription at the bottom the 35P stamp “Chien Dich Huyhn De” (= Campaign/Operation Brotherhood) referred to a Philippine based humanitarian operation that sent doctors and nurses to Vietnam in 1954.
 Right after the division of the country following the Geneva Agreement a propaganda war ensued between the South and North as to which political system was preferable.
 This was geared towards the elections that had been scheduled for two years after the Agreement which of course both sides hoped to win and which ultimately were never held.
 The inscription can be seen as part of this propaganda war as it used the goodwill created by the private organization “Operation Brotherhood” by suggesting that the humanitarian work done by the organization was in fact the work of the South Vietnamese regime.
-This was politically not acceptable as stamps from the State of Vietnam and the Republic of Vietnam could be used in the North until the end of March in 1955.
-Most likely protests from the North ensued and on August 6th, 1956 the remaining unsold stamps received an overprint in the shape of a black bar essentially blocking out the inscription.
+This was politically not acceptable to the North as stamps from the State of Vietnam and the Republic of Vietnam could be used in the North until the end of March in 1955.
+Most likely protests from the North ensued to end this provocation and on August 6th, 1956 the remaining unsold stamps received an overprint in the shape of a black bar essentially blocking out the inscription.
+It is not known how many stamps were overprinted but overprinted stamps are clearly more numerous.

 In the SICP Journal Volume 2 Nr.
 1 from February of 1972 member Robert B. Potter advanced another reason for the bar overprint.
 He was told by the Saigon stamp dealer Dang Khan that the phrase “Chien Dich Huyhn De” stood for “War between brothers” but this is not correct.
 “Chien Dich Huyhn De” means Campaign/Operation Brotherhood.
 So his explanation that the overprint occurred as a result of South Vietnamese Nationalists complaining that the communist in the North should not be called “Brothers” and therefore the inscription had to be blocked out is probably erroneous.